 “Most Toastmasters meetings are comprised of approximately 20 people who meet weekly for an hour or two.
 Participants practice and learn skills by filling a meeting role, ranging from giving a prepared speech or an impromptu one to serving as timer, evaluator or grammarian.

 “There is no instructor; instead, each speech and meeting is critiqued by a member in a positive manner, focusing on what was done right and what could be improved.”

 There is much more than can be said about Toastmasters, and I will certainly do so in future posts.
 Today, however, I encourage those of you who are not members to visit the Toastmasters International website to learn more about it.
 Full details are there.
 On the home page, there is a link on the left side that allows you to look for clubs near you.
-Most clubs have their own websites with details about local membership, meeting times and location, etc. (My club, by the way, is the International Geneva Toastmasters Club.)
+Most clubs have their own websites with details about local membership, meeting times and location, etc. My club is the International Geneva Toastmasters Club.